 When to Book and Go

 January is the best time to book fares and to travel.
 Because I generally travel last minute, I have found January to be the lowest time of the year to go.
-Everyone is broke with holiday debt, and deals are at all-time high.
-Did you know leaving last minute can save you 50% or more?
+Everyone is broke with holiday debt, and deals are at an all-time high.
+Did you know leaving the last minute can save you 50% or more?

-Start Price Shopping beginning of January and book holiday time off work mid to end of January for the best bargains.
+Start Price-Shopping beginning of January and book holiday time off work mid to end of January for the best bargains.

 Don’t travel when kids are out of school or on long weekends – Prices seem to go up.
 Instead, try to leave mid-week if you can.

 As far as knowing where to book a resort, don’t be too scared off by the “Star Ratings”.
 I’ve stayed at a few 3 stars and it was more than ‘fine” and even exceeded my expectations.